 Is this even legal?

 Yes, through the Chafee amendment, which allows organizations to create materials for students with print disabilities without publisher permission and without violating copyright.
-AIM-VA does the same thing for textbooks, read more about them here.
+AIM-VA does the same thing for textbooks in Virginia.

-I have been a proud member since December 2011 and have enjoyed being able to read the same books as my peers.
+I have been a proud member of Bookshare since December 2011.
+I have enjoyed being able to read the same books as my peers.
 At my local library, before they partnered with an ebook service, the only large print books available to me were romance novels, which I had zero interest in.
 Thanks to Bookshare, I have been able to read whatever I want and join in on conversations.
 I wasn’t limited by what the library had to offer, and could read age appropriate books alongside my peers.

-I have been incredibly grateful to qualify to receive these services, and the benefits I have received have helped me to read more than I ever thought I would, even though I have low vision.
+I have been incredibly grateful to qualify to receive these services from Bookshare.
+The benefits I have received have helped me to read more than I ever thought I would, even though I have low vision.
 Bookshare also inspired me to pursue an interest in assistive technology, as I was amazed to see that I could combine my love of technology and helping others.
 I hope that this posts helps more people learn about this incredible service that I recommend to every person I meet who has a print disability.